 Gail joined the Carnegie UK Trust in 2016 from a background in local governance, EU Policy, and executive recruitment.
 She began her Policy career working for Scotland Europa in Brussels, a membership organisation promoting Scotland’s interests across the institutions of the European Union.
 Prior to joining the Carnegie UK Trust, she worked in employer engagement at Capital City Partnership, the delivery body for the City of Edinburgh’s employability and skills strategy.
 Gail has a passion for the fair work, skills and education agenda from her time working as a recruitment researcher for FWB Park Brown.
 While at Capital City Partnership she was instrumental in improving links between the public and commercial recruitment sectors, and she believes strongly in the value of collaboration across the public, private and third sector to drive social change.

-Gail has an MA (Hons) in English and French and a Masters in Creative Writing from the University of Aberdeen, and a Certificate of Market and Social Research from the Market Research Society.
+Gail has an MA (Hons) in English and French and a Masters in Creative Writing from the University of Aberdeen.
 She has spent time living in France and Belgium and loves travelling across Europe.
 She lives in Edinburgh and in her spare time loves Zumba and singing in a classical choir.

 Follow Gail Irvine on Twitter!

-Genna joined the Carnegie UK Trust in August 2012 as Corporate Services Officer with over 15 years of business support experience.
+Genna joined the Carnegie UK Trust in 2012 as Corporate Services Officer.

 She is passionate about health and wellbeing and has recently completed a diploma in Nutritional Therapy with the College of Naturopathic Medicine.

-Genna lives in Dunfermline and in her spare time enjoys reading, keeping fit and snowboarding in the mountains of Scotland and France.
+Genna lives in Kinross and in her spare time enjoys cooking, reading and snowboarding in the mountains of Scotland and France.